Study: What are the genetics underlying 12 different cancer types?

 The National Comprehensive Cancer Network has guidelines on which people diagnosed with colorectal or endometrial cancer should undergo genetic counseling and testing.
 People diagnosed with colorectal cancer who have any of the following should speak with a genetics expert about genetic testing:

-- A tumor test result suggesting an inherited mutation (for example, an MSI-H or tumor).
+- A tumor test result suggesting an (for example, an MSI-H or tumor).

-- A blood relative who tested positive for an inherited mutation linked to cancer.
+- A blood relative who tested positive for an linked to cancer.

 - Colorectal or endometrial cancer diagnosed before age 50.